 The fourth level, L40, is a single course in reading and writing.
-Students who successfully complete ESOL 40 can read and write at an advanced level.
-They are prepared to take English courses one level below transfer (ENGL 48 & 49).
+Students who successfully score at the assessment skill level L40 on the ESOL placement exam and successfully complete ESOL 40 can read and write at an advanced level, and are prepared to take English courses one level below transfer (ENGL 48 & 49).
+Students who score lower than level L40 on the placement exam must complete ESOL 40 and ESOL 32 to be able to read and write at an advanced level and be prepared to take English courses one level below transfer (ENGL 48 & 49).